The robotic dolphin is so realistic that the volunteers (who swam alongside it) were shocked to learn it wasn't real.

-Melanie Langlotz, New Zealand entrepreneur, as well as scholar (and antagonist) of the idea of animals in captivity, He has helped build a life size robot dolphin.
+Melanie Langlotz, a New Zealand entrepreneur, as well as a scholar (and antagonist) of the idea of animals in captivity, He has helped build a life size robot dolphin.
 A dolphin that swims just like a real one and can react to human gestures.
 Now his project is getting a lot of attention from Chinese zoos and aquariums (facing early, strong bans in the wildlife trade).

 His robotic dolphin could be what Chinese companies in need need to overcome this financial crisis, and it also provides a conscious way of experiencing wildlife without imprisoning animals.

 The project started a year ago when Langlotz and her business partner Li Wang they were invited to design an aquarium in China with dolphins and live whales.
 The use of live animals didn't fit the situation well, and they eventually came up with the idea of using robotic dolphins instead.